Brenda K. Starr: Career

-Two of Starr's songs have been included on motion-picture soundtracks; "Sweet Surrender" was included in the soundtrack for the 1988 teen film License to Drive, starring Corey Haim, and "Sata" was on the soundtrack for the 1990 film Lambada.
+Two of Starr's songs have been included on motion-picture soundtracks; "Sweet Surrender" was included in the soundtrack for the 1988 teen film License to Drive, starring Corey Haim & Corey Feldman, and "Sata" was on the soundtrack for the 1990 film Lambada.
 During the late 1980s, Mariah Carey sang background vocals for Starr, and Starr helped Carey secure a recording contract by giving a demo tape of hers to Columbia Records executive Tommy Mottola at a party.
 After being dropped from Sony/Columbia Records for lackluster sales of her third album, By Heart, Starr worked odd jobs to support herself and her family.

-Starr learned Spanish to help rejuvenate her career, successfully reinventing herself as a salsa/tropical and Latin pop artist.
+Starr learned Spanish to help rejuvenate her career, successfully reinventing herself as a salsa, tropical and Latin pop artist.
 After the release of her cover of "Herida" (from the Chilean singer Myriam Hernández), which peaked at No. 14 on the Latin Pop Airplay and at No. 1 on the Latin Tropical/Salsa Airplay chart, she continued her success with a string of popular albums and chart hits.

 Starr was also a disc jockey at MIX 102.7, WNEW-FM, where she presented a request program titled "Under the Stars" from 9 pm to midnight on Sunday nights before the station changed formats.
-The lead single from her seventh album, Atrevete a Olvidarme, titled "Tu Eres," earned her a nomination from the Billboard Latin Music Awards in 2006.
+"Tu Eres", the lead single from her seventh album, Atrevete a Olvidarme, earned her a nomination from the Billboard Latin Music Awards in 2006.

 Personal life

-Starr is married to Chris Petrone and has 3 daughters and a son.
-Her 2 daughters Kayla Festa and Tori Festa are from a previous relationship with Brazilian-born New Jersey native, Joao (John) Festa.
-She has one child with her current husband, Chris Petrone Jr., named Gianna Isabella.
-Gianna made it to the top 10 of American Idol in its 15th and final season on the FOX broadcast network in 2016.
+Starr is married to Chris Petrone and has three daughters and a son.
+Her two eldest daughters, Kayla Festa and Tori Festa are from a previous relationship with Brazilian-born New Jersey native, Joao (John) Festa, while her current husband fathered her other two children: Chris Petrone Jr. and American Idol finalist (Season 15) Gianna Isabella.
+Gianna made it to the top 10 in American Idols 15th and final season on the FOX broadcast network in 2016.